 Presented as an early prototype in pickup truck form, the Hummer EV will be initially available in the Edition 1 trim package.
-It features the same blocky aesthetic of Hummer cars both present and past, with massive 8-lug wheels mounted on standard 35-inch Goodyear All-Terrain rubbers.
+It features the same blocky aesthetic of Hummer cars on the market both present and past, with massive 8-lug wheels mounted on standard 35-inch Goodyear All-Terrain rubbers.

 The vehicle can accommodate up to 37-inch wheels inside the arches, and the speedometer can compensate for the different tire sizes - a feature fans of aftermarket wheels can only dream about.

 The Hummer EV sports a rigid body that allows the roof to come out in four sections for open-air driving, and the panels can be stored in the front trunk.
 Out back, the cargo bed features GMC’s trademark six-position tailgate.

 The six-position tailgate could give the Ford F-150 a run for its money

 The interior is conspicuously decked out in a lunar theme, featuring the iconic moon boot footprint on the driver’s side footrest, and a map of the moon’s Sea of Tranquility on the speaker panel.
 A 12.3-inch driver information display assumes the role of the instrument panel behind the chunky leather-clad steering wheel, while a 13.4-inch infotainment screen resting above textured physical switches handles communications, infotainment, and navigation.

 There's a futuristic-looking cockpit inside the blocky exterior